lucendio/meteor-svg-spritr/README.md

 ###v2

-``plugin/FUTURE.compile-svgs.js`` ius the current approach.
+``plugin/FUTURE.compile-svgs.js`` is the current approach.
 I figured since the build process uses fibers to parallelize it could be a more reliable way. currently it works.